csinva/csinva.github.io/_notes/cs/languages.md

 ## pytorch

+- new in 1.11: TorchData, functorch (e.g. vmap), DistributedDataParallel - now stable
+- as of 1.6.0
+  - `nn.DistributedDataParallel` is often faster
+    - replicates model on each gpu and gives some data to each one (less data transfers)

+    - requires calling `init_process_group`

   - `model = nn.DataParallel(model)`
     - automatically runs multiple batches from dataset at same time

-  - `nn.DistributedDataParallel` is often faster - replicates model on each gpu and gives some data to each one (less data transferes)
+    - usually a little slower

+    - replicates model in every forward pass

+  - rpc parallel

 - dataset has `__init__, __getitem__, & __len__`

   - rather than storing images, can load image from filename in `__getitem__`
 - there's a `torch.nn.Flatten` module